-Check out these family-friendly games for the PS5
+Best games for kids on PS5 in 2022

 Crash: Bandicoot 4: It's About Time

 Crash Bandicoot is a classic franchise, and Crash Bandicoot 4: It's About Time is the perfect way to introduce your kids to it.
 Prepare to travel through the multiverse as Doctor Neo Cortex and Nefarious Tropy attempt to take it over once more.
-Players are able to take control of Crash, Coco, Tawna, Dingodile, and Neo Cortex himself, the latter three of which have their own gameplay and levels.
+Players can control Crash, Coco, Tawna, Dingodile, and Neo Cortex himself, the latter three of which have their own gameplay and levels.
 With the four Quantum Masks, you can control some neat reality-bending gameplay mechanics.

 While Crash was a notoriously difficult series, this one has been made more accessible for new and younger fans.
 In addition to a Retro mode, for anyone feeling masochistic, you can play in Modern mode, giving players an unlimited amount of lives and a generous checkpoint system so that they never have to restart a level from scratch.